stereolith/podcast-chapterize/README.md

       ![cluster allocation over time for k=3](doc_files/kmeans_cluster_k3_podsaveamerica.png)
       * Actual topic changes occur at t≈22 and t≈64; advertisement breaks occur at minute 61-63 and minute 39-43, which is almost perfectly represented by cluster 2; **promising results!!**
       * for k_cluster function, parameter tfidf2D=True has to be set if number of topics is determined with silhouette analysis
+      * Improvement: exclude segments with less than x tokens?

 ### 19.07.2019
 * Exploration of different approaches to text segmentation, as topic modeling first approaches yielded not very usable results: